Internship-Process-Automation-with-AI/backend/README.md

 ## 📄 License

 This project is developed for OAMK internship workflow automation.
-See license file for details.

 ---